securitybunker/databunker/charts/databunker/README.md

 To enable ingress integration, please set `ingress.enabled` to `true`.

+> Tip!
+Make sure you need to use the **ingress** controller before Databunker.
+It works as a proxy and will decode the SSL traffic.
+Instead, you can easily configure Databunker to use imported or self-signed SSL certificates.

 #### Hosts

 Most likely you will only want to have one hostname that maps to this Databunker installation.
 If that's your case, the property `ingress.hostname` will set it.
 However, it is possible to have more than one host.
 To facilitate this, the `ingress.extraHosts` object can be specified as an array.
 You can also use `ingress.extraTLS` to add the TLS configuration for extra hosts.